kothapalliAnusha/Map-Reduce-implementation/README.md

 Conclusion:

 This project demonstrates the power of Apache Spark and MapReduce for processing and analyzing large-scale movie ratings data, allowing efficient extraction of key insights.
-Feel free to contribute and expand the project